simonoxen/plastimatch/doc/sphinx/debian_packaging.rst

      --filter=libs/sqlite-3.6.21 \
      --filter-pristine-tar \
      ~/work/plastimatch-1.6.5.tar.bz2

+   This didn't work for me the last time I tried it.
+Instead, I went ahead and created the version, and then downloaded with uscan.

 #.
 If you make changes and you want to reset your repository, try this::

      git checkout pristine-tar